lanl/dsi/HACC/HACCHaloVis/README.md

 ## Part 1: Meta Database Creation

-This section will guide you through creating a meta-database using [DSI](https://github.com/lanl/dsi/tree/main) to efficiently organize and manage your simulation data.
+This section guides you through creating a metadata database using SQLite3 to efficiently organize and manage your simulation data.

+For examples of using DSI to create a metadata database, refer to the HACC reader in the DSI repository: [DSI HACC Reader](https://github.com/lanl/dsi/tree/hacc_dev/examples/hacc).

 ### Steps to Create a Metadata Database